SJ Rc

 The Rc class is the most used electric locomotive in Sweden.
-Rc is a universal locomotive used both in freight and passenger trains.
-The largest operator is Green Cargo, although SJ, Tågab, Hector Rail and the Swedish Transport Administration operate it as well.
+Built by Allmänna Svenska Elektriska Aktiebolaget (ASEA), the Rc is a universal locomotive used both in freight and passenger trains.
+The largest operator is Green Cargo, although SJ, Tågab, Hector Rail and Trafikverket operate it as well.
 Previous operators include Veolia Transport.

 History

-The Rc-locomotive first appeared in 1967 to replace the older D-locomotives.
-The locomotives are notable for using thyristors instead of the older relay based system.
+The Rc-model emerged from ASEA in the 1960s.
+It first appeared in 1967 to replace the older D-locomotives.
+Notably, ASEA facility manager and head engineer Tore Nordin was involved in designing and developing the Rc locomotive at ASEA.
+The initial Rc models are notable for using thyristors instead of the older relay-based system.

-Usage

 As of 2020, Rc-locomotives are still used all over Sweden in both passenger and freight lines, although on passenger trains they are slowly being replaced by new EMU, such as ER1.

 Versions

 Altogether, there have been eight versions of the Rc-locomotive in Sweden, including the freight locomotive Rm designed to pull iron ore trains.
 Rc1, Rc2, Rc4, and Rc5 have a maximum allowed speed of 135 km/h.
 Rc3 and Rc6 have a maximum allowed speed of 160 km/h.
 Rc7 was a rebuild of Rc6 meant to haul replacement trains needed when the X 2000 trains were canceled or delayed.
 Rc7 had a maximum allowed speed of 180 km/h.
 However, the maximum speed permitted without emergency electromagnetic track brakes is 160 km/h, and keeping extra carriages was considered too expensive.
 For that reason all Rc7 were subsequently converted back to Rc6.
 Rc1–Rc7 all weigh between 75 and 80 tonnes, whilst the Rm weighs 90 tonnes.
 The Rm's top speed is only 100 km/h and are more powerful locomotives.